Family Friendly Attractions

 Grand Ole Opry

 Expose the entire family to some of country’s greatest stars at the famous Grand Ole Opry.
 The world’s longest-running radio show has become a live-entertainment phenomenon dedicated to honoring country music’s rich history and dynamic present.
-In the summer, enjoy a musical night under the stars at the free outdoor Opry Plaza Parties, located just outside the Opry House on Saturday nights.

 Explore Nashville’s past as your family tours The Hermitage, Home of President Andrew Jackson by guides in period costume.
 Take a hands-on-history class or enjoy a ride on a horse-drawn wagon as you hear about the exciting and controversial life of our seventh president.